-When Palestine was partitioned by the United Nations and both sides prepared for war, many Arabs fled their homes.
-Whether the flight of some 200,000 Arabs eastward came from the panic caused by the wiping out of the whole population of 250 of the Arab village of Deir Yassin on April 9, 1948 or, from the advice the leaders gave to the Palestinian Arabs to get out of the way of the Arab armies that would soon "drive the Jews to the sea," is a matter of dispute.
+When Palestine was partitioned by the United Nation and both sides prepared for war, many Arabs fled their homes.
+Whether the flight of some 200,000 Arabs eastward came from panic caused by the wiping-out of the whole population of 250 of the Arab village of Deir Yassin on April 9, 1948, or from the advice the leaders gave to the Palestinian Arabs to get out of the way of the Arab armies that would soon "drive the Jews to the sea," is a matter of dispute.
 Whatever the case, the expulsion of the Palestinians remains a dark chapter in Israeli and Arab history.

-On December 11, 1948, the UN General Assembly passed a resolution, which said that

-Refugees wishing to return to their homes and live at peace with their neighbours" should be allowed to do so, and that "compensation should be paid for the property which... should be made good by the Governments or authorities responsible.
+On December 11, 1948, the UN General Assembly passed a resolution which said that "refugees wishing to return to their homes and live at peace with their neighbours" should be allowed to do so, and that "compensation should be paid for the property which ... should be made good by the Governments or authorities responsible."
 Many have charged that the Jews were the chief violators of the UN resolution because they failed to protect the local Palestinians or to help return the refugees to their homes in Israel after the war.
-But there is also another side to this story.
-Their Arab leaders forced many homeless to remain in squalled refugee camps.
-The latter used the refugees as pawns for their own anti-Israel policies.
-Arab policy dictated the deplorable living conditions in the sixty-one refugee camps.
-The Arabs wanted these camps as "Exhibit A" of Israeli injustice and encouraged the Palestinians to become martyrs.
-They rejected outright all Israel's offers to alleviate the wretched plight of the refugees.
+But there is another side to this story.
+Arab leaders forced many homeless to remain in squalled refugee camps.
+They then used the refugees as pawns for their own anti-Israel policies.
+Arab policy dictated the deplorable living conditions in the 61 refugee camps.
+The Arabs wanted these camps as evidence of Israeli injustice and encouraged the Palestinians to become martyrs.
+They rejected outright all offers by Israel to alleviate the plight of the refugees.
 Even proposals to build modern housing outside the camps were scorned.

-Edward W. Said, former member of the Palestine National Council, remarked that countries that make the loudest noises in support of Palestine treat the Palestinians the worst.
-Why?
-The Arab leaders never wanted a Jewish state in the Middle East.
+Arab leaders never wanted a Jewish state in the Middle East.
 In a recent National Post article Barbara Amiel points out that the Arabs have never disguised this sentiment in their own publications and speeches to one another.
-And she observes, "They want Jerusalem as their capital, a return to the borders of pre-1967 Israel, and they want a right of return for all Palestinian refugees to Israel proper...The number of Palestinian refugees is now estimated by the Palestinian Authority at about 3-4 million."
-But to demand the return of the refugees and their descendants to their former homes in Israel is unrealistic; it would mean the end of the Jewish State of Israel.
-The unfortunate refugees cannot go back.
-A home and a means to earn a living should be found in the Arab countries where they are camped.
+And she observes, "They want Jerusalem as their capital, a return to the borders of pre-1967 Israel, and they want a right of return for all Palestinian refugees to Israel proper ...
+The number of Palestinian refugees is now estimated by the Palestinian Authority at about 3-4 million."
+But to demand the return of the refugees and their descendants to their former homes in Israel is unrealistic; it would mean the end of the Jewish state of Israel.
+The refugees should find a home and a means to earn a living in the Arab countries where they are camped.